 All characters, from a hauler to a hero have their own minds and behavior patterns.
 If you like games like The Settlers of Pharaoh you know how pleasant and interesting it is to watch people scurry about.

-- Build an army and conquer your opponents
+- Build an army and protect your city from monsters and invasions;

-There are going to be two types of maps in the game: world map and local map.
-World map shows the locations of your cities in relation to your opponents.
-Each tile of the world map represents a separate local map which you can actually build your city on.
+There are two types of maps in the game: world map and local map.
+World map shows the locations of your city in relation to your opponents.
+There are also going to be special locations on the world map like ruins, lairs and such.
 Both types of maps are procedurally generated.

-The game will have a diplomacy system.
-Diplomacy allows you to trade with your buddies, form alliances, conquer your rivals, protect your cities from invasions etc. AI opponents are not scripted and act much like everyone else — based on their own understanding of the situation.
+The game has a diplomacy system.
+Diplomacy allows you to trade with your buddies, conquer your rivals, protect your cities from invasions etc. AI opponents are not scripted and act much like everyone else — based on their own understanding of the situation.

-You may not have all of the resources needed on your local map, which encourages you to find another way of getting them by trading with other cities, demanding tribute from your rivals, asking your allies for help, or setting up a colony on a tile which has this resource in abundance.
+You may not have all of the resources needed on your local map, which encourages you to find another way of getting them by trading with other cities, demanding tribute from your rivals, asking your allies for help etc.

 City Building and Population

 One of the important parts of the game is building a prosperous medieval city.